 Elder James G. Russell

 James, like his sister Aseneth, suffered from poor health.
-He was serving as Elder of the North Family, or novitiate order, when his tenure as a spiritual leader was tragically cut short by the onset of consumption.
+He was serving as Elder of the North Family (or novitiate order), when his tenure as a spiritual leader was tragically cut short by the onset of consumption.
 He was well aware of his failing condition and had two visionary experiences that helped him prepare for his impending death.
-He wrote an account of his visions for the June 1888 issue (pp. 130-131) of the Shaker periodical The Manifesto that was later included in the Shaker pamphlet, United Inheritance (c.
-1888), by Chancy Dibble.
+He wrote an account of his visions for the June 1888 issue of The Shaker Manifesto (pp. 130-131) that was later included in the Shaker pamphlet, United Inheritance (c.
+1888), by Watervliet Shaker brother Chancy Dibble.

-Elder James G. Russell was 44 years and 9 months old when he died on May 3, 1888 at the Shaker community in Enfield, New Hampshire, or as he believed, when he entered his “next phase of life.”
-A brief death notice was published in The Granite State Free Press, Lebanon, New Hampshire on May 11, 1888.
-He is buried in the Church Family Cemetery in Enfield.
+Elder James G. Russell was 44 years and 9 months old when he died on May 3, 1888, at the Shaker community in Enfield, New Hampshire, or as he believed, when he entered his “next phase of life.”
+He is buried in the Church Family Shaker Cemetery in Enfield.

 Original author: Mary Ann Haagen